Symptoms & Phases

 Symptoms associated with AE can include:

-Memory disturbance, weakness or numbness of part of the body, loss of balance, slowed or blurred speech or loss of ability to speak, ataxia, involuntary movements, distorted vision, cognitive impairment, decreased level of consciousness – to the point of unresponsiveness, catatonia or coma, seizures – (either self-evident, or smaller seizures that show up on an EEG reading), behavior change, (aggression, panic attacks, compulsive behaviors, euphoria or fear), partial or complete loss of appetite for long periods, food and drink tasting inedible or triggering nausea, excessive eating without feeling sated, agitation, inability to sleep, loss of inhibition, inappropriate sexual behaviors, rapid, pressured, or involuntary speech, psychosis, hallucinations (visual or auditory) and delirium, paranoid thoughts, severe anxiety, depression.
+Memory disturbance, weakness or numbness of part of the body, loss of balance, slowed or blurred speech or loss of ability to speak, ataxia, autoimmune pain, involuntary movements, distorted vision, cognitive impairment, decreased level of consciousness – to the point of unresponsiveness, catatonia or coma, seizures – (either self-evident, or smaller seizures that show up on an EEG reading), behavior change, (aggression, panic attacks, compulsive behaviors, euphoria or fear), partial or complete loss of appetite for long periods, food and drink tasting inedible or triggering nausea, excessive eating without feeling sated, agitation, inability to sleep, loss of inhibition, inappropriate sexual behaviors, rapid, pressured, or involuntary speech, psychosis, hallucinations (visual or auditory) and delirium, paranoid thoughts, severe anxiety, depression.

 Special Thanks to Autoimmune Encephalitis Alliance who sponsoredthe symposium from which this video was taken.